Rami al-Jamarat: The Ritual of Stoning the Devil during Hajj

 • Pregnant

 Large crowds are not an excuse to have Rami perform on your behalf.
-If you are feeling apprehensive or anxious about the ritual, perform Rami at a time when it is less crowded.
-If you appoint someone to pelt on your behalf for this reason, it won’t be valid and will incur a penalty.
+If you are feeling apprehensive or anxious about the ritual, perform Ramy at a time when it is less crowded.
+If you appoint someone to pelt on your behalf for this reason, it won’t be valid and will sustain a penalty.

 You are pelting on someone’s behalf, make sure you have their permission and they are happy for you to do so.
 If you don’t get their permission, it will be considered invalid.